StartSWest/erlang_chat_test/README.md

 # How it works

-In the current arquitecture there is no data persistence if any of the servers goes down.
+In the current architecture there is no data persistence if any of the servers goes down.
 A second server will take over the application and start it clean without no data.
-The users get disconnected from the server if they where connected the server that went down.
+The users get disconnected from the server if they where connected to the server that went down.
 A second client/config/clientb.config configuration is provided in this example to start clients that will connect to the backup server.
-For this kind of setup to work as spected a proxy must be configured in front of the servers so the clients always connect to the same address regardless of which server will take over when the other gets down.
+For this kind of setup to work as expected a proxy must be configured in front of the servers so the clients always connect to the same address regardless of which server will take over when the other goes down.

 #### Available chat client commands/functions.